alok-ai-lab/DeepInsight3D_pkg/README.md

 1. File: open Example1.m file in the Matlab Editor.

 2. Set up parameters by changing `Parameter.m` file.
-Based on your hardware, change `Parm.miniBatchSize` (default 512) and `Parm.ExecutionEnvironment` (default multi-gpu.
-If you don't want to see the training progress plot by CNN then set `Parm.trainingPlot=none`.
-Alternatively, leave all parameters  at their default values.
+Based on your hardware requirements, change `Parm.miniBatchSize` (default is 512) and `Parm.ExecutionEnvironment` (default is multi-gpu).
+If you don't want to see the training progress plot produced by CNN training, then set `Parm.trainingPlot=none`.
+Alternatively, leave all the parameters to their default values.

 3. Dataset calling: since the dataset name is `dataset1.mat`, the variable `DSETnum=1` (at Line 17 of Example1.m) has been used.
-If the name of the dataset is `datasetX.m` then variable `DSETnum` should be `X`.
+If the name of the dataset is `datasetX.m` then variable `DSETnum` should be set as `X`.

 4. Example1.m file uses function DeepInsight3D.m.
 This function has two parts: 1) tabular data to image convertion using `func_Prepare_Data.m`, and 2) CNN training using resent50 (default or change as required) using `func_TrainModel.m`.

 5. The output is AUC (for 2-class problem only), C (confusion matrx) and Accuracy of the test set (at Line 28).
 It also gives ValErr which is the validation error.

 6. By default, trained CNN models (such as model.mat, 0*.mat) and converted data (either Out1.mat or Out2.mat) will be saved in folder /Models/Run1/ and figures will be stored in folder /FIGS/Run1/.
-The saving of files are done by calling `func_SaveModels.m` and `func_SaveFigs.m`
+The saving of files are done by calling the functions `func_SaveModels.m` and `func_SaveFigs.m`

-7. The execution results are stored in `DeepInsight3D_Results.txt` file in /DeepInsight3D_pkg/ folder.
+7. The execution results are stored in `DeepInsight3D_Results.txt` file in the /DeepInsight3D_pkg/ folder.

 8. A few messages will be displayed by running Example1.m on the Command Window of Matlab, such as

     ```